aclemons/emailrelay/doc/userguide.md

 Triggering delivery
 -------------------
-If you are using E-MailRelay on Unix to store and forward e-mail over an intermittent link to internet such as dial-up or wireless networking, then you might need to set things up so that the network tells E-MailRelay when to start forwarding e-mail.
+If you are using E-MailRelay on Unix to store and forward e-mail over an intermittent link to the internet such as dial-up or wireless networking, then you might need to set things up so that the network tells E-MailRelay when to start forwarding e-mail.

 On Linux systems you should find that there are special directories where you can install your own hook scripts that are called whenever a dial-up or wireless